squirrel-forge/ui-accordion/docs/Accordion.md

 ```

 #### Component markup
-Following markup is required for an async form.
+Following markup is required for an accordion.
 ```html
 <ol is="ui-accordion" class="ui-accordion"></ol>
 ```